Skip to main content

 3. Hamamatsu NanoZoomer

-Hamamatsu sells four different types and sizes of scanner.
+Hamamatsu sells four different types and sizes of scanners.
 Their smallest is a 1-slide capacity NanoZoomer-SQ.
 Their largest option is the 360-slide capacity NanoZoomer S360.
 These scanners are solely for research purposes in the United States.
 Their website has a clear disclaimer stating which countries permit these scanners for in vitro diagnostic use.

 Hamamatsu Digital Pathology ScannerHamamatsu Digital Pathology ScannerHamamatsu Digital Pathology ScannerHamamatsu Digital Pathology Scanner